cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 ### Identifying Outliers in the Distribution:

-Materials with exremely high or low $T_c$ values may represent outliers or materials that exhibit unique physical properties.
+Materials with extremely high or low $T_c$ values may represent outliers or materials that exhibit unique physical properties.
 Let's take a look at any outlying data points by identifying the least probable data points (i.e., the lowest log-likelihood under the KDE model).
 These can be studied further to see if they reveal special physics or data issues.

-To score the log-likelihood of each datapoint, we use the `score_samples()` function and select the $N = 10$ points that have the least likelihood:
+To score the log-likelihood of each data point, we use the `score_samples()` function and select the $N = 10$ points that have the least likelihood:

 ```{code-cell}
 N_outliers = 10